 When the pandemic first forced the closure of so many hardworking Hamilton eateries, the owners at Salty Espresso felt compelled to act.
 Within days of closing the doors of their John Street North coffeeshop, they launched Totes Together which let donors purchase a tote bag (designed by one of the owners) and nominate a restaurant to receive the profits.
 Thousands of dollars were raised for fellow restaurants and local charity Food4Kids.

-How to Support: While waiting for them to reopen, you can purchase their quality items at Salty General Store or pick up a bottle or can of locally brewed alcohol at their new pop up North End Bottle Shop.
+How to Support: While waiting for them to reopen, you can purchase their quality items at Salty General Store.

 "Restaurants are hurting.
 Hospital staff need feeding.
 Our most vulnerable neighbours are hungry."
 Some of Hamilton's most popular restaurants have come together to tackle this problem with an innovative campaign that checks a lot of boxes.
 Money raised pays restaurants to create meals to feed healthcare professionals, essential frontline workers and vulnerable neighbours

 How to Support: Participating restaurants to add to your must-try list include Mystic Ramen, Mai Pai, Charred, La Piazza Allegra, Saltlick, Hambrgr, Caro, Blend Catering, Berkeley North, Buttrum Family Farm and Jonny Blonde.

 In the early days of the pandemic, Hamilton's own Arkells found a way to bring fans around the world a lot of comfort with their daily online music classes (58 straight days in a row to be exact).
 Home-bound audiences tuned in daily to catch frontman Max Kerman lead an interactive music lesson (guitar chords provided in advance) and lead inspiring interviews.
 It was just the dose of positivity we all needed.